mello9494/Database_Project/README.md

 ## How to use:
 <ul>
+    <li>We recommend running the DB_Project.sql file before interacting with the UI to have some information already in
+        the database.</li>
+    <li>To run the program, you can execute the Database_Project.jar file by moving to the correct directory
+        and typing "java -jar Database_Project.jar [your_database_url] [your_username] [your_database_password]"
+        in your terminal.</li>
     <li>When you open the user interface, you will be presented with a table selector, and ID selector,
         a table showing the data in the currently selected table, text fields for editing each element in the selected row, and "Create", "Update", and "Remove" buttons allowing for basic CRUD